Campus-Cooking/college-cooking.github.io/index.md

 The purpose of Milestone 3 is to polish the codebase, address any remaining UI issues, and ensure a smooth user experience.
 This final pass involved debugging, enhancing styling, and improving overall functionality.

+### GitHub Hosting Guidlines
+We are committed to adhering to GitHub's hosting guidelines by ensuring our repository complies with all terms of service and community standards.
+This includes using GitHub responsibly to store and share code, respecting intellectual property rights, maintaining appropriate content, and avoiding prohibited uses such as illegal, malicious, or harmful activities.
+By following these guidelines, we aim to foster a safe, collaborative, and professional environment for our project and the broader GitHub community.

 ## Deployment
 Our system has been deployed on Vercel, you can access it by clicking [here](https://campus-cooking.vercel.app/).